 Vicky Curtiss has been a Presbyterian pastor since 1980, currently serving as interim co-pastor of Edgewater Presbyterian Church in Chicago.
 She previously served as Associate Pastor for Mission at Fourth Presbyterian Church of Chicago; as a co-pastor of churches in Cleveland, Ohio; Tucson, Arizona; and Ames, Iowa; and as interim co-pastor in Corvallis, Oregon.
 Vicky also has been a presbytery executive and director of three non-profit organizations.
 One non-profit focused on Central American issues, another offered retreats for women to explore issues of money, spirituality and justice, and the third was Chicago Lights, which offers youth development and social service outreach in the city.
 Vicky co-founded the Interfaith Coalition Against Racism in Chicago, and staffed the Racial Equity Council at Fourth Church with the guidance of CROAR consultants.
 Vicky is also a certified spiritual director and trained in community organizing.
 She has been married since 1985 to Kent Organ, who is also a Presbyterian pastor.
 She enjoys quilting, theater, travel, reading, and being in nature.

-Seva Gandhi has been in the field of community development as an organizer and facilitator, locally and abroad, for the past 10 years.
+Seva Gandhi has been in the field of community development as an organizer and facilitator, locally and abroad, for the past decade.
 She received her Master’s in Social Work (MSW) with a focus on community organizing and nonprofit management from the University of Michigan.
-She is a Certified ToP Facilitator (CTF) and a ToP Mentor Trainer.
-Seva supports organizations and initiatives working on social change through her organizational development consulting, facilitation, and training.
-Seva’s own work focuses on community engagement, environmental justice, and anti-racism.
-Currently, she serves as the Director of Programs and Partnerships at the Institute of Cultural Affairs (ICA), and on the Boards of ICA-International, and the Asset Based Community Development Institute.
-Seva’s interests involve food sovereignty, riding her bicycle, crafting, and cooking.
+Seva is the founder and executive director of Collaborative Connections.
+She is Mentor Trainer and Certified Trainer in Technology of Participation facilitation methods.
+She currently serves as Board Chair for the Asset-Based Community Development Institute.
+Seva supports groups, organizations and communities working on social change through her consulting, facilitation, and training.
+Seva’s own work focuses on the intersection community engagement, environmental justice, and anti-racism.

 Abbi Heimach-Snipes is a Presbyterian pastor and currently serves as Associate rector at St. Christopher’s Episcopal Church in Oak Park, IL.
 She has a Masters of Divinity from McCormick Theological Seminary and a BA in Women’s, Gender and Sexuality Studies and Religious Studies from the College of Wooster.
 Some of her past work experience includes teaching elementary special education in Nashville, TN and working in the Hunger and Young Adult Ministry offices of the Presbyterian Mission Agency in Louisville, KY.
 Inspired by the sense of awe her little child has for the world already, Abbi hopes for, longs for, and organizes for a world where we all can live fully into our humanity.